 Similar to hunting, a lack of access is cited as one of the primary barriers to participation in the shooting sports.
 School-based programs offer opportunities to participate in shooting activities at a young age which is essential in maintaining and increasing the number of hunters and recreational shooters across the United States.

-Trap, skeet, sporting clays, and other shooting programs provide a number of benefits for youth when incorporated into school programs.
+Trap, skeet, sporting clays, and other shooting programs provide several benefits for youth when incorporated into school programs.
 These programs provide physical activity, teach discipline and responsibility, educate students on recreational shooting and hunting, encourage the safe handling of firearms, and serve as a primer for real-life hunting scenarios.

-Research by the National Shooting Sports Foundation indicates that youth who are introduced to the sport of recreational shooting at a younger age are more likely to continue shooting into adulthood.
-Thus, early exposure and participating is essential to maintaining and further increasing the number of hunters and shooters in the United States.
-As with hunting, lack of access is cited as one of the primary barriers to participation in the sport.
+Research by the National Shooting Sports Foundation and Responsive Management indicates that youth who are introduced to the sport of recreational shooting at a younger age with a consistent and reliable mentor are more likely to continue shooting into adulthood.
+Thus, early exposure, participation, and mentorship are essential to maintaining and further increasing the number of hunters and shooters in the United States.
+As with hunting, lack of access to recreational shooting is cited as one of the primary barriers to participation in the sport.
 School-based programs offer youth an opportunity to participate in a safe and regulated environment, which results in more active participation into adulthood.

-Exposure to, and participation in, recreational shooting and hunting at a young age is essential in maintaining and further increasing the number of hunters and shooters in the United States.
-In the spring of 2016, approximately 16.61 million U.S. residents participated in hunting, representing over 5% of the total U.S. population.
-In 2014 a resounding 51.2 million people (roughly 15% of the total U.S. population) participated in target or sport shooting of some kind.
-Given that both hunters and shooters contribute to conservation funding through the purchase of firearms and ammunition, increasing the shooting population will serve to provide additional funding for fish and wildlife agencies throughout the nation.
+Exposure to, and participation in, recreational shooting and hunting at a young age with consistent and reliable mentorship is essential in maintaining and further increasing the number of hunters and recreational shooters in the United States.
+In 2018, approximately 15.2 million U.S. residents held hunting licenses, representing nearly 5% of the total U.S. population.
+More than 15% (52.1 million) of the total U.S. population participated in target or shooting sports of some kind.
+Given that both hunters and recreational shooters contribute to conservation funding through the purchase of firearms and ammunition, increasing the recreational shooting population also serves to provide additional funding for fish and wildlife agencies throughout the nation.

 Points of Interest

-- Via the National Rifle Association Collegiate Shooting Programs, various shooting programs are offered in schools including: SB Rifle, Air Rifle, Pistol, Shotgun, Skeet, Trap, ROTC, NCAA, Varsity, Club Sport, Outdoor Range, and Indoor Range.
+- Via the National Rifle Association Collegiate Shooting Programs, various shooting programs are offered through colleges and universities including: SB Rifle, Air Rifle, Pistol, Shotgun, Skeet, Trap, ROTC, NCAA, Varsity, Club Sport, Outdoor Range, and Indoor Range.

-- Nearly every state (and Washington, DC) has shooting programs in at least one of their schools.
+- Nearly every state (and Washington, DC) has shooting programs in at least one institution of higher education.